-Parrot Anafi vs DJI Mini 2 is an excellent drone for beginners, with both having a max flight time of 25 minutes, whilst Anafi features a 5.2K camera, with Dji Mini 2 having a 2-axis gimbal with a 10MP camera.
-Anafi has a flight time of 27 minutes and recognizes gestures, with Dji Mini 2 has a flight time of 21 minutes and is portable, providing FPV live video.
+Parrot Anafi vs DJI Mini 2 both are excellent drones for beginners, with both having a max flight time of 25 minutes, whilst Anafi features a 5.2K camera, with Dji Mini 2 having a 2-axis gimbal with a 10MP camera.
+Anafi has a flight time of 27 minutes and recognizes gestures, with Dji Mini 2 having a flight time of 21 minutes and is portable, providing FPV live video.

 A small, nimble quadcopter for budding aerial photographers, the Parrot Anafi was designed to be used with the free flight 3 app.
 This app allows you to set a flight path for the Anafi to follow and allows you to take pictures and videos as you fly.